22 Employee Engagement Activities To Boost Team Morale

 11. Barbecues and picnics

 After a long winter of being cooped up indoors, hosting a barbecue or picnic when the weather starts to get better is a great way to help employees feel refreshed and appreciated.
 No one wants to be stuck inside on the first warm day of spring.
-Take advantage of that feeling by getting your staff outside and offer them a fun meal.
+Take advantage of that feeling by getting your staff outside and offering them a fun meal.

 12. Wellness programs